ORIGINALLY POSTED 14 JULY, 2008

 The impact that this has on Messianic youth is going to be quite severe if things do not begin to change.
 Are Messianic youth being properly trained in the Torah?
 Certainly, there are many good traditions from the Jewish practice of bar/bat mitzvah that should be integrated into our congregations.
 I think it is a good thing for a young boy or girl to learn some Hebrew to read his or her parashah, and that young people should be honored by the adults as they enter into their “adulthood” and begin to take positions of responsibility in the assembly.
 But preparing for bar/bat mitzvah should be more than just learning some Hebrew and having a party.
 We should integrate the elements of the Christian confirmation, where the ethical and moral issues that directly concern today’s teens should be discussed.
 Yet, how can we address those issues with youth if we do not tend to even address them with adults?

 Many Messianic congregations do not have a large number of youth (at least today) to warrant bar/bat mitzvah classes.
 At most, such youth prior to bar/bat mitzvah might have a few consultations with their rabbi, pastor, or congregational leader.
 This means it is incumbent upon such a leader to make sure that the youth are trained from the bema/pulpit in the proper principles of life during the weekly Shabbat service.
 Furthermore, to limit the youth or anyone to exclusively the Torah, and not to provide teachings from the Prophets or Apostolic Scriptures, is also a severe mistake.
 Messianic youth preparing for bar/bat mitzvah need to know the commandments of the Torah, the stories of the Bible, and the essentials of the gospel.
-If they have truly not had a born again experience by this point in time, the bar/bat mitzvah process should be so serious that a true conversion to Messiah faith should follow shortly thereafter.
+If they have truly not had a born again experience by this point in time, the bar/bat mitzvah process should be so serious that a true coming to Messiah faith should follow shortly thereafter.

 Questions are being asked today not only about how we properly teach from the Torah (not avoiding some of its controversial issues), but also how we are to have more well-rounded teachings from all parts of the Bible.
 Too many Messianic assemblies exclusively analyze the Torah.
 Sadly, they may be just as theologically neutered as those in the Christian Church who just focus on the “New Testament.”
 Likewise, people attending a congregation where not only the same parashah is addressed every year, but the teaching every year is on the exact same points of the parashah, can become dis-empowered from fulfilling God’s purpose for their lives.
 The Torah can become stale, dis-enlivened, and also boring.
 This need not take place with a Bible as big as we have.
 People need to know about the results of disobedience to God, as seen all throughout the histories and Prophets of the Tanach, and most importantly the life and ministry of Yeshua the Messiah who came to bring us all salvation.